yasminetb/pdsnd_github/README.md

 2021-11-20

 ### Project Title
-bikeshare
+Bikeshare project

 ### Description
-statistic of bikes users in each city
+statistic of bikes users in each city chicago and washington and new york city

 ### Files used
 chicago.csv